mui/mui-x/docs/src/pages/components/data-grid/localization/localization.md

 If you are already using the [translations of the core components](/guides/localization/#locale-text), you can add `bgBG` as a new argument.
 The same import works with `XGrid` as it's an extension of `DataGrid`.

-**Note**: if you want to pass in language translations directly to the grid and not use the `createMuiTheme` in combination with the `ThemeProvider` you can directly load the language translations you need from the `DataGrid` or `XGrid` package.
+**Note**: if you want to pass in language translations directly to the grid and not use the `createMuiTheme` in combination with the `ThemeProvider` you can directly load the language translations from the `DataGrid` or `XGrid` package.

 ```jsx
 import { DataGrid, nlNL } from '@material-ui/data-grid';